sgost/contentconcepts-data/services/academic_editing/scientific_manuscript_editing/index.md

 editorSecTitle: Our Scientific Manuscript Editors
 nativeEditorSecToggle: show
 editorSecCards:
-  - name: Dr Monika M
-    designation: Scientific Editor - Biochemistry & Pharmacology
-    description: "Phd in Pharmacology and has over 20 years of experience as a scientist at a leading pharmaceuticals lab in India, where she gained extensive writing and editing experience.
-She specializes in ESL writing and editing and has helped researchers communicate effectively by teaching them ESL writing techniques. "
-    image: medical-editor-manuscript.jpeg
   - name: Dr Katharine Hughes
     designation: Scientific Editor - Life Science Biosciences, Bio-Engineering
-    description: With 25+ years of experience, Dr Katharine is an expert in editing academic papers, theses, and dissertations.
-She has edited 20,000+ pages, specializing in ESL documents and a broad range of fields, including medical sciences, IT, and bioinformatics.
-By improving content structure and language, she has helped numerous authors achieve publication success.
+    description: "With 25+ years of experience, Dr Katharine is an expert in editing academic papers, theses, and dissertations.
+She has edited 20,000+ pages, specializing in ESL documents and a broad range of fields, including medical sciences, IT, and bioinformatics. "
     image: scientific-editor.jpeg
   - name: Dr Ashraf
     designation: Scientific & Statistics Editor